Jezus-es-a-haverok/CaffShop/README.md

 ### Prerequisites

 You will need git, make, gcc (and g++), python3-dev.
-For Windows compilation mingw-gcc, for doxygen generation doxygen.
+For Windows: compilation mingw-gcc, minggw-gcc-python (and all dependencies.
+For Arch Linux there are AUR packages for these.).
+For doxygen generation: doxygen.

 ### Results